 Astrological note: A dream of renovation and chaos often comes during transits of Pluto through your 4th or 10th house, during its aspects to the Moon, and in periods when Uranus touches your Saturn.
 Scorpios, Cancers, and Aquarians recognize this dream with particular accuracy.
 If Pluto is now touching your Moon — the Guardian endures the rebuilding, and the dream conveys this through dust in which hope for the new can still be heard.

-If the work is going — you have the energy and will for changes; it’s worth directing them into a specific channel, not scattering.
-If your hands tire — this is normal; it’s worth alternating with rest, not “finishing through by force.”
-If you see the result — the work is not in vain; it’s worth acknowledging these results, even small ones.
-If for the first time you are not “waiting for someone” — a mature independence is growing; it’s worth protecting and not returning to waiting for “rescue from outside.”
+If you see the result, the work is not in vain.
+Acknowledge these results, even small ones.
+If, for the first time, you are not waiting for someone, a mature independence is growing in you.
+Protect it; do not return to waiting for rescue from outside.
 When the tools fall away and only the working palms remain, the same dream becomes hands that are creating.

 Ask yourself: “Which specific step of rebuilding in my life do I need to make with my own hands right now, rather than wait until ‘someone comes and fixes it for me’?”